 Published by Bookouture on June 25, 2019

 Genres: Fiction, Psychological, Thrillers, Suspense, Mystery & Detective, Women Sleuths, General, Crime, Legal, Women, Family Life

 Never make a promise you can’t afford to keep…

 This is a story about Charlotte – a mother and a wife with the perfect job, the perfect life… at least, that’s how it looks from the outside.

 But behind closed doors, the marriage is breaking, and Charlotte’s husband Tris doesn’t even know how much.
-He has no idea what Charlotte has planned for him, who she has found, why she has hired someone to pretend to be her.
+He has no idea what Charlotte has planned for him, who she has found.
 But he doesn’t have long to wait to find out…

 My goodness this was scarily real and relatable I just Couldn’t stop reading.
 If you seriously only read one book the rest of the year, do yourself and favour and make it this one!
 It really is a story of you don’t know what goes on behind closed doors.
 Charlotte appears to have the perfect life, a loving husband, two gorgeous children, a job that she loves albeit struggling with the balance of it, the nice house and car.
 Life couldn’t be better, or could it?
 Under the surface, Charlotte and Tris’ marriage is struggling , it’s just a rough patch, isn’t it?

 Charlotte truly loves working from home.
 She’s a good writer but struggling juggling family life and her professional life – squeezing in time to write in between cooking teas, school runs and illness.
 Tris, is often working away from home, could he do more to ease her strain?
 Does he do more to cause strain?
 Absolutely.